Upsilon-like concordance invariants from sl(n) knot cohomology: Equivariant cohomology and concordance

-Both isomorphisms preserve the cohomological and the quantum degree. \end{enumerate} \end{prop} \begin{proof} (i): This follows immediately from the fact that the decomposition of $C_{U(n)}(D)$ into indecomposable summands respects both the quantum and the $x$ filtration, and thus the $\mathcal{G}_t$ filtrations as well.
+Both isomorphisms preserve the cohomological and the quantum grading. \end{enumerate} \end{prop} \begin{proof} (i): This follows immediately from the fact that the decomposition of $C_{U(n)}(D)$ into indecomposable summands respects both the quantum and the $x$-filtration, and thus the $\mathcal{G}_t$-filtrations as well.

 (ii): Taking cohomology of the decomposition of $C_{U(n)}(D)$ into indecomposable summands, one finds $H(\ev_{(\xi_0, \ldots, \xi_{n-1})}(S_n(K)))$ isomorphic to a subspace of $H_{x^n - x^{n-1}}(K)$.
 Because their dimensions agree, that subspace is actually the whole space.
-The analogous argument may be applied to the reduced case. \end{proof} \begin{theorem} Let $K$ and $K'$ be knots. \begin{enumerate}[label=(\roman*)] \item A smooth connected cobordism $\Sigma$ of genus $g$ from $K$ to $K'$ with a fixed movie presentation induces a non-zero map $\Sigma_*: S_n(K) \to S_n(K')$ of degree $n g$. \item If $g = 0$, then $\Sigma_*$ is a degree-preserving isomorphism. \item $S_n(K \# K')$ is an indecomposable summand of $S_n(K) \otimes S_n(K')$. \item $S_n(-K)$ is dual to $S_n(K)$, where $-K$ denotes the mirror image of $K$. \end{enumerate} \end{theorem} Note that $S_n$ gives a lower bound to the slice genus by (i), and is a smooth concordance invariant by (ii).
-In particular, if $K$ is slice, then $S_n(K)$ is free of rank 1 without degree shifts.
+The analogous argument may be applied to the reduced case. \end{proof} \begin{theorem} Let $K$ and $K'$ be knots. \begin{enumerate}[label=(\roman*)] \item A smooth connected cobordism $\Sigma$ of genus $g$ from $K'$ to $K$ with a fixed movie presentation induces a non-zero map $\Sigma_*: S_n(K) \to S_n(K')$ of degree $n g$. \item If $g = 0$, then $\Sigma_*$ is a grading-preserving isomorphism. \item $S_n(K \# K')$ is an indecomposable summand of $S_n(K) \otimes S_n(K')$. \end{enumerate} \end{theorem} Note that $S_n$ gives a lower bound to the slice genus by (i), and is a smooth concordance invariant by (ii).
+In particular, if $K$ is slice, then $S_n(K)$ is free of rank 1 without grading shifts.

+\begin{proof} Let $D$ and $D'$ be the diagrams of $K$ and $K'$, respectively occurring at the ends of the movie presentation of $\Sigma$.

-\begin{proof} (i): The movie presentation of $\Sigma$ is a sequence of Reidemeister moves and handle attachments.
+(i): The movie presentation of $\Sigma$ is a sequence of Reidemeister moves and handle attachments.
 To define $\Sigma_*$, one composes the maps associated to each of these moves.
 To Reidemeister moves, associate the isomorphisms given in \cite{krasnerEquivariant}.
 To 0-, 1-, and 2-handle attachments, associate the maps given by unit, saddle and trace (one may use tangles).
-This is exactly the same way that $\Sigma$ induces a map of $C_{\partial w}$, and so evaluation of $\Sigma_*$ gives the corresponding map $C_{\partial w}(K) \to C_{\partial w}(K')$.
+This is exactly the same way that $\Sigma$ induces a map of $C_{\potential}$, and so evaluation of $\Sigma_*$ gives the corresponding map $C_{\potential}(D) \to C_{\potential}(D')$.
 Since that map is non-zero, so must be $\Sigma_*$.